To view this protected post, enter the password below:

 In health and gratitude, Michelle Dwyer

 I know slowing down can be challenging, especially during this time of year.
-So I thought we’d start small: let’s take a ONE-MINUTE vacation right now!
+So I thought we’d start small: let’s take

 Today, for *just one minute* practice taking a break.
 You can look at something beautiful, close your eyes and just breathe, or do nothing.